Liverpool Blue Coat School: 20th century

+21st century

 The Squirrel

 The school's publication is The Squirrel.
 The magazine is currently published annually and is almost entirely written and produced by students.
 The magazine was first released in the Summer of 1949 under the leadership of the Provost John Bingham in order to show the 'fruits of hard work' and the activities, achievements, and involvement of the students and staff in school life.

 During the 1950s The Squirrel entered an era of particular popularity and enthusiasm, ultimately leading to its publication becoming a termly occurrence.
 It was during this period that the magazine developed some of its most memorable features, notably including De Praefectis which recorded the various humorous situations and conversations of prefects at the school and is mostly remembered for satirising the eccentricities of individual prefects, often employing a pretentious overuse of Latin to this effect.
 In subsequent years various other magazines written by students were produced as parodies of The Squirrel, most notably in the form of The Swivel which gained an underground following and was particularly popular on account of the strong criticisms it leveled at the school and its masters.

 In 2017 the school published The Squirrel both in paper form and online for the first time.
 A new website 'The Squirrel Blog' was created both to publish current and future editions of the magazine and to digitalise the school's archive of every issue of The Squirrel since 1949.

+Controversies

+The School has faced a variety of controversies in recent times, featuring numerous times in local and national press as a result.